Using a TLS certificate, you can create a secure connection between your website and its visitors. This allows you to:

 However, if you are using one domain for your web site, you can not also use that same domain for Private Labeling.
 People generally use a subdomain for Private Labeling; i.e., secure.domain.com.

-If you have Private Labeling and a dedicated email server and wish to have your users use your secure domain for access to secure POP, IMAP, and/or SMTP services, then you will need to pick another domain name, such as "secure-mail.domain.com," for this and obtain another TLS certificate for it.
+If you have Private Labeling and a dedicated server and wish to have your users use your secure domain for access to secure POP, IMAP, and/or SMTP services, then you will need to pick another domain name, such as "secure-mail.domain.com," for this and obtain another TLS certificate for it.
+Alternately, we can also use the TLS certificate for a secure web site hosted on that same server for your secure email.

 Book 2 in the LuxSci Internet Security Series.